Encapsule-Annex/jsgraph/README.md

 **Parameters:**

-vertexId_ - (required) the unique string identifier of the vertex to remove from the graph
+- vertexId_ (required): the unique string identifier of the vertex to remove from the graph

 **Return:**